Saki Kumagai

-Saki Kumagai (熊谷 紗希, Kumagai Saki) is a Japanese footballer who plays as a midfielder or defender for Women's Super League club London City Lionesses and captains the Japan national team.
+Saki Kumagai (熊谷 紗希, Kumagai Saki) is a Japanese professional footballer who plays as a midfielder or defender for Women's Super League club West Ham United and the Japan national team.
 A versatile defensive midfielder with keen sense of anticipation and exceptional tactical acumen, she is also able to be deployed as a central defender.
 She is regarded as one of the finest Asian female midfielders of all time.
 She is one of the most successful East Asian footballers, of any gender, at club and international level.

+Kumagai was born in Sapporo on 17 October 1990 and had ambitions to become a professional footballer from elementary school.
 Kumagai began her senior career in her native Japan with Urawa Reds in 2009.
 She would then move to Europe in 2011, joining Frauen-Bundesliga side FFC Frankfurt.
 She joined Olympique Lyonnais in the summer of 2013.
 Kumagai made over 240 appearances for the club, winning 19 titles trophies, including seven Division 1 Féminine titles, six Coupe de France titles, and five UEFA Women's Champions League titles.
 She was part of the squad that won 4 continental treble of Division 1 Féminine, Coupe de France, and UEFA Women's Champions League in 2015–16, 2016–17, 2018–19, and 2019–20.
 She left Lyon to join Bayern Munich in 2021.
 She won the league title with Bayern Munich in 2022–23 season before joining Serie A side AS Roma in the summer of 2023.

 Kumagai has made over 100 caps for Japan women's national team and currently ranked as the 3rd most capped female player for the country.
 She made her senior international debut for Japan in 2008 at the age of 17.
 She had represented Japan in four World Cup tournaments, winning the 2011 FIFA Women's World Cup where she scored the decisive penalty in the penalty shootout.
-She had further won an Asian Games gold medal and the AFC Women's Asian Cup in 2010 and 2018 respectively.
+She had further won an Asian Games gold medal and the AFC Women's Asian Cup in 2014, 2018 and 2026.
 She was named captain of the national team in January 2017.

 Club career

-Kumagai was born in Sapporo on 17 October 1990.
+Urawa Reds

 After graduating from high school, she joined for Urawa Reds in 2009.
 The club won L.League championship in 2009 season.

+Frankfurt

+In July 2011, she moved to German Bundesliga club Frankfurt where she played for 2 seasons.

+Lyon

-In July 2011, she moved to German Bundesliga club Frankfurt.
-After she played 2 seasons, she moved to French Division 1 Féminine club Lyon in June 2013.
-Kumagai scored the decisive penalty for Lyon in the 2016 UEFA Champions League Final, following a player-of-the-match performance.
+Kumagai moved to French Division 1 Féminine club Lyon in June 2013, where she scored the decisive penalty for Lyon in the 2016 UEFA Champions League Final, following a player-of-the-match performance.

 In April 2021, Kumagai announced that she would be leaving Lyon after 8 seasons.

+Bayern Munich

-The following month, on 12 May 2021, Kumagai would return to the Frauen Bundesliga when FC Bayern Munich announced her as their first signing of the season.
+On 12 May 2021, Kumagai would return to the Frauen Bundesliga when FC Bayern Munich announced her as their first signing of the season.

+Roma

 On 5 June 2023, it was announced that Kumagai had joined Serie A side AS Roma on a three-year deal.